 As every disability discrimination lawyer knows, the Civil Rights Act of 1964 made it unlawful for employers to discriminate based on things like race and sex, but disability discrimination was not amended to it until 1990.
 The Americans with Disabilities Act (ADA) is an amendment to Title VII of the Civil Rights Act, which made it unlawful for employers to discriminate against employees with disabilities.
 The definition of disability is broad under the ADA, and so covers a wide variety of conditions in order to give the employee protections and the time to recover from their injury, if recovery is possible.
 Employers must also make reasonable accommodations for the disabled employee, as well as giving them time to recover from their injury without terminating the employee and guaranteeing their position upon their return.

 If you believe that you have been discriminated against, you may have grounds to file a disability discrimination lawsuit against your employer with HR and through employment government agencies.
-The California Employment Attorneys Group is here to represent you and protect your rights as a hard working American.
+The California Labor Law Employment Attorneys Group is here to represent you and protect your rights as a hard working American.
 We help people like you whose rights have been denied by their employer and help answer questions they may have about disability discrimination.
 Examples of such questions include:

 - How do I file a disability discrimination claim with HR?

 - How do I file a lawsuit with the EEOC?
 Do I need a disability lawyer to do that?